SSWConsulting/SSW.Rules.Content/rules/add-useful-and-concise-figure-captions/rule.md

 **Video: How to search on Outlook by Gary (2 mins)**
 :::
 ::: good
-Figure: Good example - Using "Video: \[Title\]" as the video caption + adding the lenght at the end
+Figure: Good example - Using "Video: \[Title\]" as the video caption + adding the length at the end
 :::